Area360 logo

 Median sale price and percentiles per property type (last year)

-Median sale price, sales count, and percentile information for each property type in Thornton and Allerton over the last year.
+Median sale price, median price per square metre, sales count, and percentile information for each property type in Thornton and Allerton over the last year.

 10 years median price trend in Thornton and Allerton